LalaIAm/ether-system-react/README.md

 Even so, this project has build scripts so it can be `npm link`ed to any other project.
 Go ahead!
 Use Ether as a dependency.
 It works pretty dang well.

-## Included and Exported Components
+## Included Components, Utilities, and Libraries
 As of this writing, the currently available components and tools are:

 | Name | Category | Description